thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 $entitled_blueprints.content[10].links[1].href
 {% endhighlight %}

-There are two links provded, one for requesting a template (index `0`) and one for submitting a request (index `1`).
+There are two links provided, one for requesting a template (index `0`) and one for submitting a request (index `1`).
 I know, this is getting a little messy, but you would not usually be dynamically determining this information in a script...
 Rather you would query the REST API for the URL manually, then write a script to automate multiple Blueprint requests.

 The best method to learn how to use the information returned by the REST API is to dynamically program and test things in PowerShell.
 This is one of the great benefits of using PowerShell for this type of problem.
 Also, there is pretty good documentation provided on the vRealize server available at the following URL (make sure to change the domain name `vra01.corp.local` to the actual address of your vRealize server).